Anthares101/raptor-blog/attacking-wi-fi-networks-with-aircrack-ng/index.md

 For the tool to work, it needs network packages.
 40 bits keys will need about 5000 IVs to be cracked and 104 bits keys could need aroud ten times more.

-The command need a password size and as you don't know the password length at the time of the attack, a good strategy is first trying with 64 bits and if it fails for more that 10000 IVs try with 128 bits.
+The command needs a password size and as you don't know the password length at the time of the attack, a good strategy is first trying with 64 bits and if it fails for more that 10000 IVs try with 128 bits.
 The default key size used is 128 bits (WEP-104).

 Let's see how to start a cracking process over the packages we have captured before:
 ```